mxsjoberg/michaelsjoberg.com/public/posts/a-few-notes-on-investing.md

 **Disclaimer**

-This is not investment advice.
+This is not financial advice.
 I am not suggesting that anyone should do anything mentioned in this post (nor invest in any stock or other financial instrument).